qgazq/mixxx_numark_mixtrack_platinum_fx/README.md

 Beats knob controls parameter 1 for all 6 effects (normally time based) Shift Beats knob contols the meta knobs for all 6 effects.

-Made the 6 FX selectors blink when either of the FX paddles in engaged (either hold or on).
+Made the 6 FX selectors blink when either of the FX paddles in engaged (either hold or on), and synced with pad mode blinking